Choosing Child Care

 Family child care (FCC) providers are licensed and regulated by the State of California and work with children in their homes.
 FCC care hours are generally more flexible than centers.

-A family child care home is not required to have outdoor play areas, though many do.
-The adult-to-child ratio for an FCC home depends on the age group of the children and licensing restrictions.
+Every family child care home has different settings and program structure.
+The adult-to-child ratio for an FCC home depends on the age group of the children and licensing restrictions, just like centers.

 Community Care Licensing